EPCompSci/portfolio-2020-GavinEnglish/README.md

-# iOS-Portfolio
-2020-2021 Portfolio (Screenshots of how the apps look are in their individual Github links)
+# 2020-2021 Portfolio (Screenshots of how the apps look are in their individual Github links)

 Calculator App: https://github.com/GavinEnglish/Calculator